hk1785/MiHC/README.md

 ## Troubleshooting Tips

-If you have any issues for using this R package, please report in Issues (https://github.com/hk1785/MiHC/issues) or email Hyunwook Koh (hkoh@jhu.edu).
+If you have any problems for using this R package, please report in Issues (https://github.com/hk1785/MiHC/issues) or email Hyunwook Koh (hkoh@jhu.edu).

 * Tip 1.
 Depending on your pre-installed R libraries, this R package can require you to install additional R packages such as "gh", "usethis", "cli", etc using the command: install.packages("package_name").
+* Tip 2.
+Please make sure if you have the most recent package version.

 ---------------------------------------------------------------------------------------------------------------------------------------